What Is a Blind Hole?

 Recommended Tools

-• Depth gauges for dimensional verification
+• Depth gauges for precise dimensional verification

-• GO/NO-GO gauges for threaded accuracy
+• GO/NO-GO gauges to ensure thread accuracy

 Cleaning & Finishing

-• Use compressed air for debris removal
+• Use compressed air to remove debris

 Blind Hole Machining – Advanced Techniques for Precision